Dark, Ashy Elbows and Knees? Try These Home Remedies and Professional Treatments

 Home treatments for lightening knees and elbows tend to fall into two categories: Professionally designed at-home treatments that are easy enough to do yourself, and natural home remedies which have stood the test of time.

 Lactic acid peels are some of the mildest chemical peels, and are available for home use.
-While not as powerful as a professional peel, they can achieve satisfactory results on dark knees and dark elbows over time with multiple applications.
+While not as powerful as professional elbow and knee peels, they can achieve satisfactory results on dark patches over time with multiple applications.
 For best results, you’ll want to find a lactic acid peel of between 40% and 50% strength.
 After applying your peel, leave it on for between seven and eight minutes before washing it off with warm water.

 Remember, even home peels can cause irritation for a few days after application.
 You’ll want to repeat the process every two to four weeks for best results.